Fact-checking and accountability journalism project (Page 7)

-The grant-funded project will support research to improve political fact-checking.
-We also will work with news outlets to significantly increase the adoption of fact-checking practices as well as contribute to public debates on the topic.
+The project, which began as a grant-funded initiative, supports research to improve political fact-checking, and works with news organizations to significantly increase and improve accountability journalism practices as well as contribute to public debates on the topic.

-You can follow the work of the project here, including our Fact-Checking Resource Page.
-Sign up for the weekly newsletter at bitly.com/factnews.
-For more information or to be involved, contact Senior Research Project Manager Jane Elizabeth at email@example.com.
+You can follow the work of the project here, and get top advice from experts on our Better News fact-checking resource page.
+Sign up for the weekly newsletter or enroll in our free online course.
+For more information or to be involved, contact Susan Benkelman, director of the program, at firstname.lastname@example.org.

 German voters go to the voting booth on Sunday and “fake news” has been less of a concern.
 A propaganda expert tells Correctiv that bots were dormant during the campaign.
 Still, Motherboard found plenty of misinformation spread from both Russian and American media outlets.
 The Alliance for Securing Democracy created a dashboard to track the Russian efforts.
 Either way, the regional […]

 For journalists and other non-trolls, navigating Twitter can be like walking in flip-flops through a well-used dog park.
 Even if you don’t step in anything, it’s a tricky and odious journey that leaves you slightly nauseous.
 And exhausted.
 So we really don’t need to wonder why journalists on Twitter, like New York Times reporter Glenn […]

 More from the ongoing saga of Facebook’s complicated relationship with journalism: Politico fired off a story that criticized the platform for not sharing information about its fact-checking program.
 Then, Politico claimed the program itself doesn’t work (though the studyactually frames it a bit differently).
 Facebook also admitted that Russian propagandists bought ads aimed at impacting the U.S. elections.
 And a new study found […]